yanns/mongo-fs2/README.md

 The mongo driver exposes query cursors as reactive publisher.

-When using FS2 interoperability with reactive streams, I can observe that we query elements one by one, leading to a lot of DB queries, leading to bad performances.
+When using FS2 interoperability with reactive streams, I could observe that we query elements one by one, leading to a lot of DB queries, leading to bad performances.

 ## with FS2: